Coefficient of Conservatism:

 Flowers need to be examined carefully for the style (and capel) number.
 Especially in younger flowers, 2 or more of the 5 styles in Hypericum kalmianum may have not yet separated.

-The North Manitou Island collection (F. Wislizenus 467 in 1886, MO) seems a little out of range; it includes a fragment of H. perforatum (the original identification) and could represent an inadvertent mixture from some other locality.
+The North Manitou Island collection (F. Wislizenus 467 in 1886, MO) is somewhat of an uncertain record; it includes a fragment of H. perforatum (the original identification) and could represent an inadvertent mixture from some other locality.